louisnguyenn/SmartCV/README.md

 ## ✨ Features

 - 📝 **Resume Builder**
-  Input your education, experience, skills, and instantly generate a professional resume.
+  Input your education, experience, skills, and instantly generate a professional resume in LaTeX.

 - ✍️ **Cover Letter Generator**
   Automatically create personalized cover letters based on your resume and a job description.